Oreofreakshake/Scintilla-bot/README.md

     - Archive messages in a hardcoded mentioned group
         - Cannot Archive private messages
         - Cannot Arcive in the Archive group
+    - Help command to get information about the other commands

 ### Events (✔️ complete)